kind-grape/python-apigee-pop/README.md

 # python-lib-tmobile-poptoken-builder

 ## High Level structure of the code
 This code bundle contains the following python files for example usage of Canvas API endpoints.
 `pop_util.py` module contains `access_token()` method is used to get the access token and PoP token based on the oauth endpoints, which are required for all the subsequent intereaction with apigee gateways.
 Once `access_token()` are executed, this function would return the access token with validity of 30min.
-This access token is required as `Bearer` authorization header
+This access token is required as `Bearer` authorization header.
-`create_pop()` is a function that returns the pop token for particular api endpoints.
+`create_pop()` is a method that returns the pop token for particular api endpoints.
 This pop token shoudl be used as x-authorization header.
 `common_var.py` is the shared variables modules which are used in the functions in the module

 ## Usage